 There is some scientific evidence for a handful of reishi benefits.
 However, this fungi’s potential warrants far more exploration.
 People use the mushroom for a wide range of reasons, including:

 - High blood pressure

 - High cholesterol

 - Liver or kidney disease

-Reishi mushrooms could act as adaptogenic stress-soothers, as they contain a huge number of antioxidants.
+Reishi mushrooms could act as adaptogenic stress-soothers, and they contain many antioxidants.
 Reishi users claim these fungi can stimulate liver function and the immune system.
 The main issue is that most evidence consists of small human clinical trials at best.

 Reishi Health Benefits